nathan-smeal/cs7641/lessons/ml_p2_lesson_02_clustering.md

 - $Z_{i,i}$ is the likelihood that the data point $i$ comes from the cluster $j$.
 - The left part **Expectation** is the Beyes rule with the prior $P(\mu=\mu_{i/j})$ omitted.
 - The right part **Maximization** gets the weighted average (centroids) from the datapoints.
+  - this is the piece that lends to soft clustering
 - The $P(x=x_i|\mu=\mu_i)$ obeys Gaussian distribution.
-- It will becomes exactly k-means if we assign cluster using argmax.
+- It will becomes exactly k-means if we assign cluster using argmax(probability discrete 1s or 0s).
+- Instead of improving in the error metric, it is improving in the probability metric

 ### Properties of EM